usnistgov/ndn-dpdk/docs/hardware.md

 DPDK supports NVIDIA adapters in Ethernet mode, but not in Infiniband mode.
 If you have VPI adapters, use `mlxconfig` tool to verify and change port mode.
-See [MLX5 poll mode driver](https://doc.dpdk.org/guides/nics/mlx5.html) for more information.
+See [MLX5 common driver](https://doc.dpdk.org/guides/platform/mlx5.html) for more information.

 #### Setup with bifurcated driver